-A Mitra (a Sanskrit word meaning ‘friend’) has decided that s/he is a Buddhist, and wishes to practice Buddhism within the context of the Triratna Buddhist Community, and has marked this in a simple ritual.
-If you’re interested in becoming a mitra, read this booklet and talk to any Order member.
+A mitra (a Sanskrit word meaning ‘friend’) has decided that they are a ‘Buddhist’, that they wish to practice Buddhism within the context of the Triratna Buddhist Community, and have marked this in a simple ritual.
+If you’re interested in becoming a mitra, read this booklet and talk to any Order Member.

-Order Members (aka Dharmacharins – ‘Dharma-farers’) have been recognised, at their ordination ceremony, to be practising effectively.
+Order Members (aka Dharmacharin(i)s – ‘Dharma-farers’) have been recognised, at their ordination ceremony, to be practising Buddhism effectively.